Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "Blit",
   "d": {
-    "asset": string, // File path to the desired material.
+    "asset": string, // (Optional) File path to the desired material.
+If missing, will just copy from source to destination without anything special.
     "priority": int, // (Optional) Which order to run current active post processing effects.
 Higher priority will run first.
 Default = 0
     "pass": int, // (Optional) Which pass in the shader to use.
 Will use all passes if not defined.
     "source": string, // (Optional) Which texture to pass to the shader as "_MainTex". "_Main" is reserved for the camera.
 Default = "_Main"
     "destination": string, // (Optional) Which render texture to save to.
 Can be an array. "_Main" is reserved for the camera.
 Default = "_Main"
     "duration": float, // (Optional) How long will this material be applied.
-Default = 0 "easing": string, // See SetMaterialProperty.
+Default = 0 "easing": string, // (Optional) See SetMaterialProperty.
-    "properties": ? // See SetMaterialProperty.
+    "properties": ? // (Optional) See SetMaterialProperty.
   }
 }
 ```